Machine Learning Use Cases in Retail and Other Industries

-Additionally, a chatbot can provide added value, enhancing customer's shopping experience by suggesting additional items for purchase and handle a significant part of your company’s online customer service.
+Additionally, a chatbot can provide added value, enhancing customers' shopping experience by suggesting additional items for purchase and handling a significant part of your company’s online customer service.

-Above are some of the common examples of applying machine learning technology in retail, business organizations in other industries such as manufacturing, healthcare, and transportations, etc. are also using machine learning today to better serve customers, improve their business process and innovations.
+Above are some of the common examples of applying machine learning technology in retail, business organizations in other industries such as manufacturing, healthcare, and transportation, etc. are also using machine learning today to better serve customers, improve their business processes and innovations.

 Healthcare: One example of the use of AI in healthcare is to help detect abnormalities in X-rays and MRIs or application of a HealthCare bot which is an AI application patients can interact with via a HealthCare website or via telephone to receive help with their requests.

 Transportation: Autonomous Vehicles such as self-driven cars and trucks have been of high interest in the last several years.
 The leading examples include big players like Uber and Tesla who have successfully built self-driving cars and truck solutions to save time and increase productivity.